Assam Career : IIT Guwahati Recruitment 2025

 How to apply :

-Candidates should send their detailed CV mentioning all educational qualifications, experience etc. along with scanned copies of all relevant documents also in advance latest by 5 PM on 10.01.2025 to saket@iitg.ac.in
+Candidates have to email their detailed resume including all educational qualifications, experience, contact address, phone number(s), E-mail, etc. along with scanned copies of all relevant documents

+(Matriculation onwards) also on or before 06 January, 2025 (Monday) at moumita.patra@iitg.ac.in

+The candidates who already has employment altogether under Central/State Govt./ PSU/ Autonomous Bodies/ Private Organization, etc. altogether will have to submit a No-objection Certificate (NOC) from the concerned employer at the time of joining, failing which the candidate will not be allowed to join the post.

 Detailed Advertisement : Click Here